deckmoss/deckmoss.github.io/content/posts/degarbage_nixos/index.md

 tmpfs           3,1G  200K  3,1G   1% /run/user/1000
 ```

-### Interpretation (`df -h`)

 <p class="notice_success">✅ 40% of <abbr title="the line where / is in the row of 'Mounted on'">system root directory</abbr> are free and theres also no sub-partition mounted in root besides boot and tempfs.
 Therefore the "no space left" error was not caused by a lack of overall disk space.</p>

 <br>
-If you simply don't have disk space left, because you have also forgotten to declare garbage collection cycles, you could do this now manually by continuing from <a href="">here.</a> Otherwise wipe some gigabites and consider to extend your partition.
+<p class="notice">If you simply don't have disk space left, because you have also forgotten to declare garbage collection cycles, you could do this now manually by continuing from <a href="">here.</a> Otherwise wipe some gigabites and consider to extend your partition.</p>
 <br><br>

 ## B Checking out the inode consumption with <abbr title="disk free -inodes">df -i</abbr>